-Kochi is the largest producer of the citrus fruit yuzu in all of Japan!
-Yuzu is basically a staple in Kochi's cuisine, being used in cooking, beverages and even being turned into a variety of condiments.
+Kochi is the largest producer in Japan of yuzu , a versatile citrus fruit that has captured the imagination (and taste buds!) of chefs around the world.
+Yuzu is a major staple of Kochi's cuisine, used in cooking, beverages and even transformed into a variety of condiments.

-One of the most popular citrus fruits in Japan, the characteristics of yuzu are it's refreshing aroma and strong acidity.
-A little different from other citrus fruits, yuzu grows better inland in slightly more mountainous regions, rather than warm coastal areas.
-Kochi Prefecture is 80% forests, making it the perfect environment for yuzu cultivation.
-From the 1960s, Kochi turned its attention away from the logging industry and concentrated its energy to the cultivation of yuzu.
-These days, the mountain slopes are covered with yuzu orchards, and the region has become the biggest producers of the citrus.
+One of the most popular citrus fruits in Japan, yuzu have a refreshing aroma and high acidity.
+Unlike other citrus fruits, which tend to grow best in warm coastal areas, yuzu thrive in colder, more mountainous regions.
+As over 80 percent of Kochi Prefecture is covered in forest, it has an ideal environment for yuzu cultivation.
+Starting in the 1960s, Kochi decided to reduce logging and concentrate on the eco-friendlier cultivation of yuzu instead.
+These days, many mountain slopes are covered with yuzu groves, and the region has become the nation’s biggest producer of the citrus.

 Umaji-mura Nokyo - Yuzu-no-Mori Factory

 Open year round (except for the period around New Year's)

 Tour Cost: Free